dewetblomerus/dewetblomerus.github.io/_posts/2021-10-05-how-to-do-my-job-technically.md

 Elixir/Phoenix can do everything Ruby/Rails can do, but better.

 LiveView can do 60% of what Javascript and React can do, but with MUCH less code and less complexity.
-It is brand new compared to the other technologies here, and is going to change the world :)
+It is brand new compared to the other technologies here, and is changing the world of web development :)